mlr7/Fort-Tejon-Earthquake-in-1857/README.md

 There were numerous aftershocks following the main event, some of which were strong enough to cause additional damage.

--The San Andreas fault is the longest fault in California and one of the longest strike-slip faults in the world.
+*The San Andreas fault is the longest fault in California and one of the longest strike-slip faults in the world.

 ** The largest foreshocks and aftershocks of the 1857 M 7.9 Fort Tejon earthquake occurring on the central and southern segments of the fault.
 The Fort Tejon earthquake caused significant ground displacement along the fault, with a maximum offset of approximately 9 meters (30 feet).